julez-dev/chatuino/doc/SELF_HOST.md

 Chatuino needs a server component for handling the user authentication flow with Twitch.

-Additionally, the server component is used for serving responses from Twitch API endpoints that normally require a authenticated user oder app, when the anonymous account user is used to connect to a chat.
+Additionally, the server component is used for serving responses from Twitch API endpoints that normally require a authenticated user or app, when the anonymous account user is used to connect to a chat.

 The server component in included inside the Chatuino binary.